-Looking at both brokers, first we will take a look at the commission rates for both placing regular stock and options trades.
-Charles Schwab and Fidelity Investments charge the same amount for regular stock trades, $4.95.
-Looking at options, the base fees charged are the same for both brokers, $4.95.
-Contracts cost $0.65 each at both brokerages.
-It should be noted that not every broker uses a flat rate stock trade fee structure, so it is important to read the full commission notes (head over to any online brokerage review
+To start this comparison, first, we will take a look at the online broker commission rates for placing regular stock and options trades.
+Charles Schwab and Fidelity Investments have equal fees for trading stocks (equities), $4.95 per trade.
+With options, the base fee is $4.95 for both Charles Schwab and Fidelity Investments.
+Option contracts cost $0.65 each at both brokerages.
+It's important to note that not all brokers charge a flat fee per trade.
+Thus, it is important to read the full commission notes for each broker, which we include with each online broker review

 Next to commission rates, being able to trade what you want is important.
 Fidelity Investments supports Stock Trading, Options Trading and Mutual Funds while Charles Schwab supports Stock Trading, Options Trading, Mutual Funds and Futures Trading.
 Looking at mutual funds, Charles Schwab trails Fidelity Investments by 8,039.00 total mutual funds, with Fidelity Investments offering 13204 and Charles Schwab offering 5165.
 Commission free ETFs can also be valuable for customers, with Charles Schwab having the upper hand thanks to its 229 available commission free ETFs compared to Fidelity Investments's offering of 91.